gooddata/gooddata-ui-sdk/libs/sdk-code-schemas/api/sdk-code-schemas.api.md

 //
 // @public
 type Visualisation22 = RepeaterChart;

+// Warning: (ae-missing-release-tag) "Visualisation23" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type Visualisation23 = RadarChart;

 // Warning: (ae-missing-release-tag) "Visualisation3" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //